Madeindreams/loop/README.md

 - Early bird incentive to encourage early liquidity providers
 - Lock and Load.
 Hold a balance of the token to earn more or pay less.
 - Establish the fees redistribution to community (Reserve/Governance).
 - Farm interest on Sponsored protocols.
+(Familiar with Compound, Aave, Uniswap)
 - Uses strategies from Sponsored protocols.
+(FlashLoans, Arbitrage, ?)

 ## 7 days left to start!